DevOps-Sad-people/itu-minitwit/report/4-appendix.md

 ### Returning wrong status code (misalignment with simulation)

 We implemented the simulator test in our testing workflow.
 It runs to ensure that the endpoints are available, works and return the correct status codes.
-After we had implemented the simulator test they failed and we realised that one of our enpoints was misaligned the specification.
+After we had implemented the simulator test they failed and we realised that one of our endpoints was misaligned with the specification.
 The endpoint returned the wrong status code.
-By implementing the simulator tests we discovered the issue in a very early stage.
+By implementing the simulator tests we [discovered](https://github.com/DevOps-Sad-people/itu-minitwit/issues/63#issuecomment-2682477866) the issue in a very early stage.

 ### Stale README.md throughout project

-Throughout the project we have not always been the best to update the README.md, we have prioritized implementing the features for the deadline over the documentation.
-[Agile Manifesto: ](https://agilemanifesto.org/)*Working software over comprehensive documentation.*
+Throughout the project we have [not always been the best](https://github.com/DevOps-Sad-people/itu-minitwit/issues/231) to update the README.md, we have prioritized implementing the features for each deadline over continuously updating the documentation, in line with the [Agile Manifesto:](https://agilemanifesto.org/) *Working software over comprehensive documentation.*
-Due to the features clogging up in staging we had plenty of problems to solve to get working software.
+Due to features clogging up in staging we had plenty of problems to solve to get working software.

 ## Use of AI